garystafford/streaming-sales-generator/README.md

 Products are based on Tropical Smoothie menu from [Fast Food Menu Prices](https://www.fastfoodmenuprices.com/tropical-smoothie-prices/).
-Last four columns with `_` are were used to generate artificial product category and product weightings.
+Last four columns with `_` are were used to generate artificial product category and product propensity-to-buy weighting.
 These determine how frequently the products are purchased in the simulation.

 A few sample products from CSV file, [products.csv](products.csv) are show below.